sada-narayanappa/LearnDjango/docs/01_first.md

 ### Option using docker

-Even faster if you are using docker
+Get it all working even faster if you are using docker.

 ```
     [ ] export IMAGE=sada001/geo:geo-rhel9.21-django